DRY EYE SYNDROME

 Treatment for Dry Eye Syndrome

-Dr. Arlene Schwartz treats patients from all over Hartsdale, New York who have Dry Eye.
+Dr. Arlene Schwartz treats patients from all over Westchester, New York who have Dry Eye.
 Our staff has the experience and knowledge needed to help give you relief from DES symptoms and improve your quality of life.

 Depending on your specific case, we may recommend artificial tears or lubricant eye drops to produce tears to moisten and make your eyes feel more comfortable.
 Prescription drops can help stimulate tear production and, in some cases, steroids can provide significant short-term relief.